Androz2091/discord-giveaways/.github/ISSUE_TEMPLATE/question.md

 **Before asking your question!**

-- Please read the [documentation](https://discord-giveaways.js.org/), it contains a lot of information
+- Please read the [documentation](https://discord-giveaways.js.org/), it contains a lot of information.
-- Check the [answered questions on GitHub](https://github.com/Androz2091/discord-giveaways/issues?q=is%3Aissue+is%3Aclosed), your question may have already been asked
+- Check the [answered questions on GitHub](https://github.com/Androz2091/discord-giveaways/issues?q=is%3Aissue+is%3Aclosed), your question may have already been asked.

 -->